Alexander (Sasha) Sax

 project page / arXiv / github

-Adding a lightweight side network to modulate a large pretrained network is surprisingly competitive for network adaptation and lifelong learning.
-We show results in vision, language, and robotics using supervised learning and behavior cloning.
+Compared to full fine-tuning, and other parameter-efficient fine-tuning methods, simply adding a lightweight side network to control the activations is surprisingly competitive.
+We show results across vision, language, and robotics using both supervised learning and behavior cloning.

 Robust Policies via Mid-Level Visual Representations: An Experimental Study in Manipulation and Navigation